EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-2.md

 <figure>
  	<img src="/assets/images/06_2021/iris.third_split.tree.png">
-	<figcaption><b>Figure 3.</b> Decision tree after the all splits.</figcaption>
+	<figcaption><b>Figure 4.</b> Decision tree after the all splits.</figcaption>
 </figure>

 Using just a few custom functions, we have successfully reconstructed the decision tree created by `scikit-learn`.
 There are a few differences with regards to the threshold values used when splitting note but that is just because there is always a range of threshold values that would result in the exact same split.

 Overall, I found this a useful exercise to get a deeper understanding of how a decision tree classifier is created.
+Obviously, the functions that I wrote (e.g. `gini_all_splits`, `gini_best_split`) are not the most efficient; they are actually quite slow when there are many features.
+There are probably more clever ways to find the local optimum split than just going through all values in a range but that is out of the scope for this post.